 Bone broth is packed full of vitamins, minerals, and other nutrients.
-These nutrients feed your body in an easily digestible way, and because your body is being fed so well and actually absorbing nutrients, there are many health benefits that are provided by consuming bone broth from bone and joint health to digestion.
+These nutrients feed your body in an easily-digestible way, providing many benefits, from bone and joint health to digestion.

 Let’s explore more on the different types of bones needed to make a well-rounded, nutrient-dense broth.